microsoft/TypeScript-Handbook/pages/Modules.md

 To describe the shape of libraries not written in TypeScript, we need to declare the API that the library exposes.
 The declaration gives just the type of the statement without any implementation.
 If the library uses modules, the API declaration will also need to use modules.
-For more details on writing the actual declarations, see [Writing Definition Files](./Writing Definition Files.md).
+For more details on writing the actual declarations, see [Writing Declaration Files](./Writing Declaration Files.md).

 For example, if the JavaScript module looks like this: